rajgoel/course-scientific-programming/01-lab/slides.md

 ### Peer evaluation

-Before the final presentation, each group member must submit a [peer evaluation form](peer_evaluation.md) to reflect on the contributions of others in the group.
+**Before the last session**, each group member must submit a [peer evaluation form](peer_evaluation.md) to reflect on the contributions of others in the group.

 ---

 ### Individual evaluation

-Each student will be evaluated individually based on their:
+Each student will be evaluated individually considering:

+- The overall project evaluation
-- Contribution to the repository (e.g., commits, issues, pull requests)
+- The individual contribution to the repository (e.g., commits, issues, pull requests)
 - Implemented features and their relevance or difficulty
 - Peer evaluation